paich64/C64MEGA65/README.md

 * Joystick port for joysticks, mice and paddles
-* Expansion port for C64 cartridges: Games, Freezers, Fast loader cartridges, REUs, Multi-Function Flash Cartridges, etc.
+* Expansion port for C64 cartridges: Games, Freezers, Fast loader cartridges, GeoRAM, Multi-Function Flash Cartridges, etc.
 * IEC port so that you can attach real 1541 & 1581 drives as well as printers, plotters or modern devices such as the SD2IEC and the Ultimate-II+